 Summerland is a lakeside resort town 18 km north of Penticton on Hwy 97 and features beautiful heritage buildings on the hillside.
 Climb aboard the vintage Kettle Valley Steam Railway for a 16 km trip and think about times gone by.
 Riding in open air cars behind an old steam locomotive is an excellent way to enjoy the orchard views.

 Peachland, the small town 25 km from Kelowna is surrounded by sloping hills, colourful orchards, picturesque vineyards and large ponderosa pines.
 Stroll along the lakeshore before heading through the traffic nightmare of West-Kelowna.

 Our ski resorts are some of the best, with Silver Star Mountain Resort being my favourite, an only 20-minute drive from Vernon, British Columbia

 Big White Ski Resort is located 55 km east of Kelowna and another great place for winter sports lovers.
 Big White offers excellent downhill or backcountry skiing.
 Because of its isolated location, most people stay at the resort for the night.

 Apex Mountain Resort is located 37 km west of Penticton with the reputation to be one of Canada’s best small ski resorts.
 With more than 68 downhill runs the resort has something for all ability levels.
 Enjoy a more relaxed atmosphere compared to nearby Big White.

-Seasons in the Thompson Okanagan are more pronounced than on the coast.
+Seasons in the Okanagan are more pronounced than on the coast.
 Summer days are dry and hot and it cools down at night to comfortable temperatures.
 Most winter months the region gets beautiful powder snow and it’s a winter lovers paradise.

 Further north, the region becomes more mountainous, with more precipitation and cooler annual temperatures.